- For Immediate Release

 - Contact: Office of Autism Research Coordination/NIH

-The 2016 IACC ASD Research Portfolio Analysis Report represents the ninth year of data collected and the seventh comprehensive report of U.S. ASD research funding across both the federal and private sectors.
-It is also the first analysis to measure research progress against the 23 new objectives from the 2016-2017 IACC Strategic Plan.
-Overall, funding for ASD research among both federal and private funders totaled $364.4 million and spanned 1,360 projects in 2016.
-With nine years of ASD research funding data available, it was possible to continue analyzing funding trends, enabling meaningful observations about the long-term progress in ASD research over the period from 2008-2016.
-Over these nine years, autism research showed an overall upward trend in funding, increasing by 64.3% since 2008.
+The 2017-2018 IACC ASD Research Portfolio Analysis Report represents the tenth and eleventh years of data collected and the eighth comprehensive report of U.S. ASD research funding across both the federal and private sectors.
+Project information was collected from 23 federal and private funders, including five private organizations that are new to the analysis.
+Overall, funding for ASD research among both federal and private funders totaled $373.1 million and spanned 1,495 projects in 2017 and totaled $387.7 million and spanned 1,526 projects in 2018.
+Over the eleven years of data available, autism research showed an overall upward trend in funding, increasing by 74.2% since 2008.

-The IACC is a Federal advisory committee that was created by Congress in an effort to accelerate progress in ASD research and services.
+The IACC is a Federal advisory committee that was created by Congress in order to accelerate progress in ASD research and services.
 The IACC works to improve coordination and communication across the Federal government and work in partnership with the autism community.
 The Committee is composed of officials from many different Federal agencies involved in autism research and services, as well as adults on the autism spectrum, parents and family members of individuals on the autism spectrum, advocates, researchers, providers, and other public stakeholders.
-The documents and recommendations produced by the IACC reflect the views of the Committee as an independent advisory body and the expertise of the members of the Committee, but do not represent the views, official statements, policies or positions of the Federal government.
-For more information on the IACC, please visit: www.iacc.hhs.gov.
+The documents and recommendations produced by the IACC reflect the views of the Committee as an independent advisory body and the expertise of the members of the Committee but do not represent the views, official statements, policies, or positions of the Federal government.
+For more information on the IACC, please visit: iacc.hhs.gov.